bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

-This Governance Framework (GF) applies to the B.C.
-Mines Act Permit credential from [the Mines Digital Services](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
-The initial scope of this pilot will focus on developing a credential for a BC Mines Act - Mines Act Permit issued by the entity responsible for the permitting process.
-The scope of the information included in this credential will be summary level.
-Currently, only Major Mines Permits are able to be issued as Verifiable Credentials.
-Additional mine permit types (i.e. B.C.
+The initial scope of this GF is for summary information for operating permits for major mines in B.C.
+Additional mine permit types (B.C.
 Regional Mines Permits) may become available in the future.

 ## 1.8 Objectives

-This GF describes the B.C.
-Mines Act Permit credential consisting of those data elements included from a B.C.
-Mines Act Permit.
+To allow mine operators to hold proof of an operating permit in a veriable credential format that is both secure and tamperproof.

 ## 1.9 Principles